-An Expertly Guided Photography Adventure at the Best Time of Year for Wildlife Images
+An Expertly Guided Photography Adventure among the West's Best Wildlife

 Day 1: Jackson, Wyoming

 Old West Jackson sits at the edge of Grand Teton National Park.
 Still retaining a cowboy flavor, yet with a touch of New West sophistication, Jackson hosts guests with panache.
 Tonight, we meet our Expedition Leader for a welcome dinner and overview of the many outstanding photography opportunities that lie ahead.

 Fall is entrancing in the Grand Tetons as we search the sagebrush flats for harems of elk and the riparian corridors for moose.
 This afternoon we take a scenic float trip down the Snake River in search of eagles, beaver and moose, capturing superb shots against the ever-present backdrop of the Tetons rising from the floor of Jackson Hole in a near-vertical row of jagged points.
 Nearly as appealing a subject as the wildlife are the historic barns and ranch cabins, backed by the summits dusted with fresh snow.
 In the early evening, we photograph the sunset over the iconic range.
 Our overnight accommodations are at historic Jackson Lake Lodge, in full view of the peaks.

 Day 3: Yellowstone National Park — Geyser Basins

 There’s no better light than dawn for outstanding photography, and we rise early to capitalize on it.
 Setting out in our specialty North American Safari Trucks